HIGH COUNTRY HIKERS

 2. Head to the front lobby and let our team know you’d like to take a dog on a hike.
 You’ll sign a waiver if you haven’t already!

-3. We’ll help match you with a pup based on your comfort level, whether you’re up for a high-energy adventure buddy or a mellow trail companion, and take into account WHERE you’re going!
+3. We’ll help match you with a dog (one year and older) based on your comfort level, whether you’re up for a high-energy adventure buddy or a mellow trail companion, and take into account WHERE you’re going!

 4. Leash up and go!
 Enjoy some fresh air and quality time with a grateful dog.